orgmir/luisramos.dev/src/content/2017-09-26-iOS-local-notif-mishaps/index.md

 Recently I was working in a project that require me to show a local notification.
 And for the love of XCode, the app would not show an alert!
 I was at a loss!

-Beggining with iOS 10, the iOS notification framework was revamped to unify both remote and local notifications.
+Beginning with iOS 10, the iOS notification framework was revamped to unify both remote and local notifications.
 This threw me into a loop while trying to figure out the problem.
-The only thing I had to go by was an error message that poped up when adding the notification to UNUserNotificationCenter:
+The only thing I had to go by was an error message that popped up when adding the notification to UNUserNotificationCenter:

 ```objc
 Adding notification request failed with error: Error Domain=NSCocoaErrorDomain Code=4097 "connection to service named com.apple.usernotifications.usernotificationservice" UserInfo={NSDebugDescription=connection to service named com.apple.usernotifications.usernotificationservice}